LoftyLoftyLoftyLoftyLofty/sb_nicemice/workbench/claude_sessions/NICEMICE_NPC_HANDOFF.md

 the weapon off a fresh blackboard.

 **Open work:**
+- Ship pet behavior stack: the custom `groundPet.lua` replacement, a vent traversal action (needs `nicemice_ventTeleport(position)` on the pet side), the food bowl (one-slot container plus an action that reads `itemFoodLiking` and sets a status light), and interact-as-pat with a politeness window.
+- Nothing calls `nicemice_petplacement.lua` yet.
+It is loaded and inert until `sleepAction` and the idle states are switched over to it.
+- The pet station `uiConfig` points at vanilla `/interface/chests/pettether.config` so the container works; it will say "Pet Tether" until a bespoke one exists.
+- `scriptConfig.reactions` override in the nicemice npctypes to stop `touchandexplode` firing off wall buttons.
 - Three more graduation npctypes, once uniform assets are final (jumpsuit, officer jacket, black, red).
 Each needs its own `uniformColorIndex` + `defaultUniform`, paired with the matching `_recruitable` personnel type via